-This resource was designed to assist a variety of emergency first responders, who are not experienced with purchasing, with the basics they need to get things pretty much right during the first four weeks of an emergency response.
+This resource was designed to assist a variety of Emergency Responders, who are not experienced with purchasing, with the basics they need to get things pretty much right during the first four weeks of an emergency response.

 And it is organized in the following manner: